alwaysai/hacky-hour-0806202/README.md

 If you are using a Mac or Windows 10 PC do the following:

-Go to the tray-program directory and enter the following commands
+Go to the tray-program directory and enter the following CLI commands

 Configure (once): `aai app configure`